Typosquatting protection

 Alerts on threshold, digests for the long tail

 High & critical fire immediately via email, Slack, or webhook.
-Medium & low roll up into a daily digest so you don't drown in registered-but-parked noise.
+Medium & low roll up into a weekly digest so you don't drown in registered-but-parked noise.

 -